MinelifeSMP/Minelife-Datapack/README.md

 # Minelife Custom Items
-Recipes for the custom items from the MinelifeSMp texturepack.
+Recipes for the custom items from the MinelifeSMP texturepack.

 **Developed for:**
 https://www.youtube.com/@nitwitsMC